 Modern Public Administration Paradigms

 Public administration is a government policy implementation.
 And the academic discipline that studies this implementation and preparedness of civil servants for public service work.
 Public administration has sound paradigms.
 Its paradigm is two types.
-One Traditional Public Administration (TPA) Paradigms and other modern public administration paradigms.
+One Traditional Public Administration Paradigms and other Modern Public Administration paradigms.
 These two things come from the evolution of public administration.
 This article will discuss the modern public administration paradigm.

 There are mentioned the Modern Public Administration Paradigms.
-Here will be no broad discussion; point out for coding the main concept.
+There will be no broad discussion; point out for coding the main concept.
 Such as:-

 • New Public Administration (NPA)